 It’s going to be a big year for Fuente.
 That was the word at IPCPR, and the belated Christmas’ presents of late December from the Tampa-based cigar maker are supposed to be just a preview of the craziness to come.
 Ultimately, this time next year I will likely be writing a similar column about the impact of the century celebration on Fuente’s future, but I’ll wait until then to wax poetic on that.
 Expect lots of limited editions, high-end products and things we all never knew about.

-A year hasn’t really made anything more certain in regards to Davidoff.
+A year hasn’t really made anything more certain in regard to Davidoff.
 There were a laundry list of personnel changes from top to bottom and while the white label stayed strong, there were a total of four new products (and the relaunch of the Camacho Diadema) that weren’t annual limited editions introduced by AVO, Camacho, Winston Churchill and Zino.
 I’m still not really sure what actually happened to the AVO 787 or Christian Eiroa.
 Whatever the case, 2012 will be an interesting year for Davidoff.

 3. Back to Miami